10 Best Competitive Pokemon in Scarlet and Violet Ranked - Prima Games

 Beads of Ruin, Chi-Yu’s ability, is this Pokemon’s primary draw.
 Beads of Ruin lowers the special defense of all Pokemon (except Chi-Yu) by 25%.
 This makes Chi-Yu a great wall breaker.
 A good setup for Chi-Yu is Choice Specs as its hold item, then Heat Wave, Dark Pulse, Psychic, and Snarl as its move set.
 Choice Scarf is a good alternative to Choice Specs, or Assault Vest with Ruination.

-Ruination cuts its opponent’s EXP in half, and lava plume is powerful and can lower burn, lowering an opponent’s physical damage by 50%.
-Its chip and offensive damage are devastating, earning this fish the 5th place spot.
+Ruination cuts its opponent’s HP in half, and lava plume is powerful and can deliver a burn, lowering an opponent’s physical damage by 50%.
+Its chip and offensive damage are devastating.

 Alternative ideas are to put Assault Vest on it, then run Wild Charge, Close Combat, Heavy Slam, and Fake Out with an Adamant Nature and it has great coverage and can eat most attacks.
 You can even use Heavy Slam and Iron Head if you want to move your Iron Hands into a Steel Tera Typing, giving it the resistance of Steel and the ability to go toe-to-toe with Fairy Type Pokemon that would otherwise cut it down to size.